 In today’s crowded B2B ecosystem, where personalization and relevance are seen as crucial competitive differentiators, the idea of cold calling might seem archaic.
 Pop into any social media feed or read industry publications, and you’ll invariably hear about unsolicited phone outreach as a spray-and-pray tactic from yesteryear.

 But as it turns out, that might not be entirely true.
 As daunting as cold calling may be, it still has a place in today’s sales pipelines.
-In the age of COVID and increased remote work, sales development representatives (SDRs) and account executives (AEs) are finding that cold calling can be an effective means of reaching prospects — when handled correctly.
+In the age of hybrid white-collar work, sales development representatives (SDRs) and account executives (AEs) are finding that cold calling can be an effective means of reaching prospects — when handled correctly.

 What is B2B Cold Calling?

 B2B cold calling is simply calling a prospective customer before they’ve expressed interest in a product or service.